TTrungNg/zen8labs_intern/Readme.md

     *   If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.
     *   To create an EBS volume, you define the configuration (such as volume size and type) and provision it.
 *   **Amazon EBS snapshots:** an incremental backup.
 This means that the first backup taken of a volume copies all the data.
 For subsequent backups, only the blocks of data that have changed since the most recent snapshot are saved.
-*   8 S3 storage classes:
+*   8 S3 storage's classes:

 | **Storage Class**              | **Availability Zones** | **Access Frequency**         | **Cost Structure**                                                                        | **Retrieval Time** | **Use Cases**                                                                                                                                                                                                                                               |
 | :----------------------------- | :----------------------- | :--------------------------- | :---------------------------------------------------------------------------------------- | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |